hybridgroup/taskmapper-versionone/README.md

 This is a provider for [taskmapper](http://ticketrb.com).
 It provides interoperability with [Version One](http://www.versionone.com/) and its issue tracking system through the taskmapper gem.

+## TODO

+- Return the url of the ticket, not just the href provided: this is just the rest end point.
+- Convert the Version One Status to taskmapper statuses

 == Contributing to taskmapper-versioonne